How to make a complaint

 Have an enquiry or a complaint?
-We’d love to help you out.
-Give us a call on 13 24 61 from 7 am to 9 pm Monday to Friday and 9 am to 5 pm Saturdays (9 am to 3 pm Saturdays for WA customers), and our customer service team will do their best to sort things out.
-Alternatively, you can contact us through our General Enquiries Form.
+We want to help you out.
+Give us a call on 13 24 61 from 7 am to 7 pm Monday to Friday AEDT, and our customer service team will do their best to sort things out.
+Alternatively, you can contact us through our General enquiries form.

-You can also send us a letter to GPO Box 1199, Adelaide SA 5001 (we promise you’ll hear back from us within 5 business days).
+You can also send us a letter to GPO Box 1199, Adelaide SA 5001 (we promise to get back to you within 5 business days).

 Feel like you need a little more help?
 Ask to take your concern to one of our Team Leaders.
 They’ll be able to work with you to sort out any problem you have.